Angling code of conduct

 Rules and regulations

 Anglers must make sure they have the right licence and permit (or day ticket) for the particular fishery.

-You should provide your name and date of birth to a Fishery Protection Officer from the Department of Agriculture, Environment and Rural Affairs (DAERA).
-Fishery Protection Officers carry a warrant card which can be shown when requested.
+You should give your name and date of birth to a Fishery Protection Officer from the Department of Agriculture, Environment and Rural Affairs (DAERA).
+Fishery Protection Officers carry a warrant card which can be shown when asked.

 All anglers should obey the rules on the angling regulations page and on signs at each fishery.